Hearts of Horse Haven

 · Provide a code of ethics and best practice resources for rescue organizations.
 Assure the public, including adoption event hosts, businesses, donors,

-members operate according to the standards set by the Best Practices Handbook and the TEWA
+adopters and potential volunteers, that alliance members operate according to the standards set by the Best Practices Handbook and the TEWA

 Code of Ethics